abhishek944/CFContestSpider/README.md

 6) Then folder with given name is created

 7) Thats it !
 You can run this and read your first problem .
-Contest gets downloaded in mean time .
+Contest gets downloaded in that time :)

+Happy Coding :)